cfredericks/golf-better/README.md

   - Connect a real device (either using USB or "adb tcpip") and run from Android Studio
   - Build an APK and push to a real device

+To set up firebase for the first time, you will need to upload the SHA hash of your signing certificate under Project Settings >> General.
+See https://developers.google.com/android/guides/client-auth for the command to get the SHA of the debug certificate.

 See directories under /gcp for specific READMEs.

 # Repo structure